dobin/detonator/README.md

 2. Under **API permissions**, add application permissions for `Microsoft Graph`:
    - `SecurityAlert.Read.All` and `SecurityAlert.ReadWrite.All`
    - `SecurityIncident.Read.All` and `SecurityIncident.ReadWrite.All` *(needed if you want Detonator to auto-close related incidents)*
-   - `AdvancedHunting.Read.All`
+   - `ThreatHunting.Read.All`
 3. Under **Certificates & secrets**, create a **client secret**; copy the value into an environment variable (e.g., `export MDE_LAB_CLIENT_SECRET="..."`).
-4. Use the app’s **Application (client) ID**, tenant ID, and `client_secret_env` in each profile’s `mde` block as shown above.
+4. Use the app’s **Application (client) ID**, tenant ID in each profile’s `mde` block as shown above, and export `MDE_AZURE_CLIENT_SECRET`.
 Detonator automatically requests the `https://api.security.microsoft.com/.default` scope, so you don’t need to configure it per profile.

 #### Detection window & polling lifecycle